benjamincrozat/content/posts/php-enums.md

 echo House::Gryffindor->name; // Prints "Gryffindor".
 ```

-## Working with Enumeration Methods
+## Working with Enumeration methods

 Now that we've explored how Enums can be compared and their differences from classes, it's time to dive deeper and explore enumeration methods in PHP Enums.